Matt-Conrad/CXR_View_Classification/README.md

    - SERVER_ACCESS is the type of access for the server
       - ```localhost``` if you only want the server to be accessible by the machine it's running on
       - ```network``` if you want the server to be accessible by any machine on the network
  3. You now have a running server or server pair.
-Use the send_script.py script to send a DCM file over HTTP to the endpoint: ```python send_script.py IP_ADDRESS:PORT```
+Use the send_script.py script to send a DCM file over HTTP to the endpoint: ```python send_script.py IP_ADDRESS:PORT```.
+Make sure you have all or at least part of the *NLMCXR_dcm* folder in *CXR_View_Classification/datasets*.
    - ```IP_ADDRESS``` equals:
       - ```127.0.0.1``` if ```localhost``` was specified in step 2
       - Server's IP address if ```network``` was specified in step 2